-Grant, et al. crated a firestorm when his early article positing a relationship between Covid-19 and vitamin D recommended 10,000IU/day for one month, followed by 5000IU/day, with a goal 25(OH)D of 40-60ng/ml.16 Although some other researchers agreed, many were outraged [Tables 2 and 3, appendix].
-Kow, et al., questioned both the dose and the goal, citing a robust study in which supplements decreased the incidence of acute respiratory tract infections only when 25(OH)D levels were less than 10ng/ml, and 800IU/day was sufficient.^{101,102} Grant, et al., replied with several additional studies to support their recommendation of 40-60ng/ml as a goal, but included an example of significantly decreased incidence of respiratory infections with lesser vitamin D3 doses (although 800IU was inferior to 200IU, it still provided significant benefits over the placebo).^{103,104}
+Grant, et al. authored an early article positing a relationship between COVID-19 and vitamin D which recommended 10,000IU/day for one month, followed by 5000IU/day, with a goal 25(OH)D of 40-60ng/ml.(16) Although some other researchers agreed, many were outraged [Tables 2 and 3, appendix].
+Kow, et al., questioned both the dose and the goal, citing a robust study in which supplements decreased the incidence of acute respiratory tract infections only when 25(OH)D levels were less than 10ng/ml, and 800IU/day was sufficient.(101,102) Grant, et al., replied with several additional studies to support their recommendation of 40-60ng/ml as a goal, but included an example of significantly decreased incidence of respiratory infections with lesser vitamin D3 doses (although 800IU was inferior to 2000IU, it still provided significant benefits over the placebo).(103,104)

-Sharma, et al., reviewed the literature informing decisions about Covid-19 and vitamin D_3 , finding compelling evidence for 10,000IU/day for a month, followed by 5000IU/day to bring 25(OH)D levels up to the target of 40-60ng/ml, then recommended a more modest 1000-2000IU/day.105 One group, Quesada-Gomez, et al., posited that vitamin D supplementation should be with oral calcifediol.106 However, by far the majority of researchers and commenters recommend vitamin D_3 supplements of 1000IU - 4000IU during "Covid-19 times," with a goal of achieving 25(OH)D levels of 30ng/ml (see citations for Table 1 and Section 4).107
+Sharma, et al., reviewed the literature informing decisions about COVID-19 and vitamin D3, finding compelling evidence for 10,000IU/day for a month, followed by 5000IU/day to bring 25(OH)D levels up to the target of 40-60ng/ml, then recommended a more modest 1000-2000IU/day.(105) One group, Quesada-Gomez, et al., posited that vitamin D supplementation should be with oral calcifediol.(106) However, the majority of researchers and commenters recommend vitamin D3 supplements of 1000IU - 4000IU during "COVID-19 times," with a goal of achieving 25(OH)D levels of 30ng/ml (see citations for Table 1 and Section 4).(107)

-A meta-analysis of vitamin D supplementation to prevent acute respiratory infections found that daily vitamin D supplementation was safe and provided modest protective benefits, rising to a 70% protective effect when deficiency was corrected.^{102,108} However, studies also found that large bolus doses are not particularly beneficial.102 Effective study doses of vitamin D were most often in the range of 400 - 2000IU (10 - 50mcg), with the higher doses being given to adults.102 A 2020 study of pregnant women also found that daily supplementation is superior to boluses, that 2000IU/day was sufficient to resolve deficiency over time, and that up to 5000IU/day is safe.109 controversial, publication bias is a significant concern.
-Consequently, a significant percentage of the pertinent literature is found only on preprint services, most of which are captured by Google Scholar.
-PubMed casts a wider net than MEDLINE.
-Therefore, initially, PubMed and Google Scholar were searched for "Covid-19 AND "Vitamin D"" (date range, 2020, omitting citations and patents, no language limitations).
-Repeated searches confirmed the growing interest in the hypothesis that vitamin D deficiency may play an important role in the Covid-19 pandemic.^{7,9,16,22,40,108,110-125} From May 2 to May 19, Google Scholar hits increased from 49 to 88 and PubMed hits increased from 17 publications to 32.
-By June 16, the Google Scholar search retrieved 158 possible references and the PubMed publications on the topic had increased to 69.
-Using the same search terms, the author also accessed the Royal Society of Medicine Library Discovery Service, which, on 16 June, 2020, provided 144 results from academic journals, reports, magazines, and electronic resources.
+A meta-analysis of vitamin D supplementation to prevent acute respiratory infections found that daily vitamin D supplementation was safe and provided modest protective benefits, rising to a 70% protective effect when deficiency was corrected.(102,108) However, studies also found that large bolus doses are not particularly beneficial.(102) Effective study doses of vitamin D were most often in the range of 400 - 2000IU (10 - 50mcg), with the higher doses being given to adults.(102) A 2020 study of pregnant women also found that daily supplementation is superior to boluses, that 2000IU/day was sufficient to resolve deficiency over time, and that up to 5000IU/day is safe.(109)